-The darcsden darcs repository server.
-This is the main branch, which runs and tracks issues for hub.darcs.net.
+The darcs repository web UI and hosting app.
+This is the latest darcsden trunk, which also runs hub.darcs.net. (http://hub.darcs.net)

 darcsden is a darcs repository hosting platform, providing a web application for browsing and managing repos, users, and issues, and a SSH server for push/pull and quick repository creation.